TurboGunner/CUDA-Simulation/README.md

 Add a custom GUI and render engine (huge undertaking, will be in the works for a long time)!

 Perform more tests and rigorous quality control checks in regards to accuracy.

-Adding more to diagnostic_statics.cuh/cu for better debugging experiences within device code contexts without having to deal with unnecessary syncs to host memory.
+Get a meshing system.

+## Relevant Papers Used:

+Stam, J. (n.d.).
+Real-Time Fluid Dynamics for Games.
+University of Toronto.
+Retrieved July 27, 2022, from https://www.dgp.toronto.edu/public_user/stam/reality/Research/pdf/GDC03.pdf

+Tran, N.-P., Lee, M., & Hong, S. (2017).
+Performance Optimization of 3D Lattice Boltzmann Flow Solver on a GPU.
+Scientific Programming, 2017, e1205892. https://doi.org/10.1155/2017/1205892